MicroEJ/docs/ApplicationDeveloperGuide/eventPropagation.rst

 While no renderable consumes the events, they are sent to the renderable that is under the pointer, then sent to all its parent hierarchy.
 Once a renderable has consumed an event, every other event in the session is sent to it.

-The renderable under the pointer is requested using Desktop.getWidgetAt().
+The renderable under the pointer is requested using getDesktop().getWidgetAt().
 By default every widget is considered as a rectangular area.
 This area can be modified by subclassing Widget.contains().

 |image0|

 Other Events
 ------------

-For other events, the events are sent to the focus owner of the active Displayable, then sent to all its parent hierarchy while the event is not consumed.
+For other events, the events are sent to the focus owner of the active Displayable.

 |image1|